ejektaflex/KambrikDocs/docs/mods/bountiful/next/CustomizingBounties.md

 For example, you could make an item entry `#minecraft:beds`, and when the objective/reward is generated, it will substitute this with a random bed from the bed tag.

-item entries also have an extra key: `nbt`.
-This contains a string representation of the NBT of the item asked for / given.
-Note: quotation marks must be backslash escaped.
-It may be easier to hold an item in your hand and type `/bo hand` to have the correct entry with the correct NBT copied to your clipboard.
+item entries also have an extra key: `data`.
+This contains a JSON representation of the component data of the item asked for / given.
+You can easily generate an entire pool entry along with the correct data for an item by using the `/bo hand` command.

 ### Entity Entries (`entity`)